Accredited Specialist – Property Law

 Fiona was admitted to practice in 2014.
 Before qualifying to practice, she worked as a paralegal and managed a busy general practice in Byron Bay for many years.
 She then held management positions in government contracting and procurement within Transport for NSW and, in the later part of her time working for the NSW Government, worked as a senior project manager involved in the delivery of major reform programs.

-Fiona primarily focuses on the areas of property and wills & estates, assisting partner Sam Grindal, an accredited property law specialist, and Lachie Donaldson in various areas of their practices.
+Fiona primarily focuses on the areas of property and wills & estates, assisting partner Sam Grindal, an accredited property law specialist.

 Interests outside of work include contemporary art, concerts, and iyengar yoga.